mdklatt/serial-python/doc/tutorial.md

             """ Filter function. """
             month = record["timestamp"].month
             if month > self._month:
-                # File is in chronological order so there are no more records
+                # File is for one year in chronological order so there are no
-                # for the desired month.
+                # more records for the desired month.
                 raise StopIteration
             return record if month == self._month else None